jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 With the freedom to evolve in our jobs and careers we'll experience different roles from management to customer service, construction, to bureaucracy.
 This mix and match of jobs, techniques, and tools is the daily practice of mixed-ideological politics.

 So, you must be Cinderella, a mixed-martial artist trained to pickup whatever tools helps improve your future.
-You're a bumblebee going from opportunity to opportunity in the search for the resources you need to find your niche and win the game of evolution.
-You'll need the help of creative Progressive and hard-working Conservatives to do it.
+You're a bumblebee rolling your own dice as you go from opportunity to opportunity in the search for the resources you need to find your niche and win the game of evolution.
+You'll need the help of creative Progressives and hard-working Conservatives to do it.
 This mixed-ideological politics is brought to you inside a nice new political philosophy called Techvolution.

 Keep reading, and you'll climb the ladder to Internet Age.
 Jeff Goldblum says it's inevitable, why would anyone not follow him?